arielhalevy123/Rag-McDonalds-review/README.md

 This script:
 - Reads documents from `data/documents.jsonl`
 - Creates embeddings using OpenAI's `text-embedding-3-small` model
+- Creates a Chroma collection with cosine distance metric (`hnsw:space="cosine"`)
 - Stores embeddings in the local Chroma database at `chroma_db/`
 - Skips documents that are already ingested (idempotent)

 **Note**: The first run will create embeddings for all documents.
 Subsequent runs will only process new documents.
+The collection is configured with cosine distance to match the cosine similarity computation used during retrieval.

 ## Running the Application